John Glasse: Life

 In his 1919 history of the Scottish Labour Party David Lowe observed that Glasse "gathered around him many ardent idealists, to whom he administered doses of Proudon and Marx".

 Glasse was a pivotal figure in the emergence of Scottish socialism in Edinburgh, going on to found the Glasgow branch of the Independent Labour Party with John Bruce Glasier.
 He was unusual for the time for being one of the few Church of Scotland ministers who was politically committed to the Labour movement before World War One.

-His holding a respected position within the Church while espousing socialist beliefs and publishing the belowmentioned pamphlets indicated a significant shift towards political pluralism in the attitudes of the Church since the middle of the 19th century, when radicals such as Rayner Stephens and Patrick Brewster had incurred more negative consequences for their beliefs.
+His holding a respected position within the Church while espousing socialist beliefs and publishing the below-mentioned pamphlets indicated a significant shift towards political pluralism in the attitudes of the Church since the middle of the 19th century, when radicals such as Rayner Stephens and Patrick Brewster had incurred more negative consequences for their beliefs.

 He founded the first Fabian Society in Scotland in 1892, in Edinburgh.

 He was patron of the Greyfriars Choral Society and an executive committee member of the Edinburgh Unity of The Empire Association.

 He was awarded an honorary Doctor of Divinity (DD) by St Andrews University in 1895.

 He resigned as minister of Greyfriars in October 1909.
 In 1911 he was living at 16 Tantallon Place.